Sweet Potato Vine: Grow and Care for Ipomoea Batatas

 If you’ve seen children’s science experiments with a potato suspended on toothpicks over a bowl of water, you’ve seen an easy way to produce sprouts for cuttings – place enough water in a bowl so that it just touches the bottom of the tuber, and then wait.
 It will put down roots and will push up sprouts.
-When the vines are at least 4-5 inches long, use them for cuttings.
+When the potato vine is at least 4-5 inches long, use it for cuttings.

-You can also store your sweet potatoes in a box of sand or peat moss over the winter, and in the spring, they may start sprouting on their own.
+You can also overwinter sweet potato vine by storing the tubers in a box of sand or peat moss, and in the spring, they may start sprouting on their own.
 If they do, some have reported success with cutting sprouted slips from the tuber and planting those.
 Just be aware that sweet potato slips have a slightly larger chance of developing rot issues than starting with a fresh cutting.

 Ornamental sweet potato vines don’t produce many flowers, which means they often don’t produce seeds.
 Many ornamentals are also sterile and only really viable to produce from cuttings.
 While you may be able to coax your plant into producing sweet potato vine seeds, they aren’t guaranteed to be good, so it’s best to propagate in other ways.
 Happily, a small sweet potato cutting can live indoors with a grow light or in a sunny window during cold months, so you can grow this plant inside in the winter.

 Pests and Diseases

-The most destructive pest is the sweetpotato weevil, which targets the root system of the plant rather than the foliage.
+The most destructive pest is the sweetpotato weevil, which targets the root system of sweet potato vines rather than the foliage.
 Similarly, wireworms, whitefringed beetle grubs, and white grubs can pose a major issue to the root structure.

 Above ground, pesky flea beetles and cucumber beetles can eat portions of the foliage, but that’s of less concern as the plant is so quick to grow.
 The larvae of those two types of beetles could become a problem if they’re laid in the soil near your plant, so watch for changes in your plant which might indicate root attack.
 Whiteflies, thrips, and a few types of aphids have also been reported to attack the foliage.